rustymotors/server/docs/server.md

 ### Configure server settings

-- Set the `EXTERNAL_HOST` enviroment variable to the external hostname or IP address of the machine the server is running on
+- Set the `EXTERNAL_HOST` enviroment variable in docker-compose.yaml to the external hostname or IP address of the machine the server is running on

 - Generate the SSL cert and keys using `make certs`